adamczyk777/ComputerArchitectures/README.md

-# Course excercises Computer Architectures @ AGH UST
+# Computer Architectures Course @ AGH UST

-Mainly \*.vhdl files with some processors or graphics cards etc...
+This repository consists of \*.vhd files with architectures of:
+* processors
+* GPUs
+* RS232
+* simple gates
+etc.